Siwash Lake Ranch Horsemanship | Philosophy & OrientationPrivate & Exclusive, by Nature™

 The process we go through at Siwash Lake Ranch to help our guests connect with their horses is incredibly special, very empowering and completely opposite to many other ranches where you line up and then are handed the reins like the keys to a rental vehicle.

 At Siwash, we advocate on behalf of these exquisite creatures, which in turn evokes an understanding among our guests that enhances the overall riding experience, tenfold.
 We coach in a kind, supportive and non-intimidating manner, recognizing that many of our guests, even the most confident CEO's, are often well out of their comfort zones.

 Right after breakfast you'll groom, clean the feet and tack up your mount.
 And when you return to the barn at day's end, you'll give your mare or gelding a well-deserved brush down and some of our home-made horse treats.
-Most people catch on right away and enjoy this special opportunity and the extra time to commune with their horse.
+Most people catch on right away and enjoy this special opportunity and the extra time to commune with horses.

 Even if you're an accomplished equestrian, we'll still ask you to go through the full orientation on your first morning.
 There are many different approaches and ways of working with horses, and we ask that you take the time to learn about ours.
-In the process, we can learn from you too.
+In the process, we might learn from you too.

 After this orientation process and a few more fabulous discovery rides, you can continue riding as little or as much as you like for the rest of your stay—on miles of trails that meander out from the ranch through 80,000 acres of pristine range land.